Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Method

-\textbf{Graph-structured Decoder } The graph-structured decoder also consists of \( L \) stacked blocks.
-Each block mainly consists of three layers: a self-attention layer, a bidirectional cross-attention layer, and a feed-forward network.
-The input vertex embeddings \(\mathbf{V} = [v_1, \cdots, v_g]\) have the same dimensionality as the candidate hidden states, while their quantity is expanded by a factor of \(\lambda\) times the output length \(m\).
-Specifically, the embeddings $\mathbf{V}$ are first transformed by the self-attention layer, and then participate in cross-attention with candidate hidden states:
+\textbf{Graph-structured Decoder } The graph-structured decoder comprises $ L $ stacked blocks, each consisting of a self-attention layer, a bidirectional cross-attention layer, and a feed-forward network.
+We initialize the decoder input as a set of learnable embeddings $\mathbf{V} = [v_1, \cdots, v_g]$, referred to as position vertices.
+These vertex embeddings maintain the same dimension as the candidate features and utilize an expanded sequence length of $g = \lambda m$, where $\lambda$ serves as a scaling factor.
+Specifically, the embeddings $\mathbf{V}$ are updated by the self-attention layer and subsequently query the candidate hidden states $\mathbf{H}_x$ via the cross-attention mechanism: